9.2 Administration and governance

 The Department of Environment and Spatial Development is the environmental administration of the government of Flanders.
 It is in charge of preparing, following up and evaluating the Flemish environmental policy.
 The Department of Environment and Spatial Development came into existence on the 1st of April 2017 and involved the bringing together of the past ‘Department Environment, Nature and Energy’ and ‘Spatial Development Department Flanders’.

 Furthermore, the department promotes policy initiatives through a specific target-group policy.
 It is in charge of Education for Sustainable Development and ecological engineering.
-It subsidises projects and it provides for the fixed and regulated subsidies to environment and nature organisations, amongst others.
+It subsidises projects and it provides for the fixed and regulated subsidies to environment and environmental organisations, amongst others.

 Minister in charge of Education and Training